hugsy/gef/docs/faq.md

 to provide the coolest features with as little performance impact as possible.

 Currently, GEF is optimized for running against GDB version 10.0+, and Python 3.10+.
-This allows for a best performance and best use of the GDB Python API.
+This allows for the best performance and use of the GDB Python API.
 However, GEF can run on older versions too, check out [the version compatibility matrix](compat.md).
 For really older versions of GDB, you can use [`gef-legacy`](https://github.com/hugsy/gef-legacy) which supports a lot of older GDB, and a Python 2/3 compatibility layer.

 Therefore, it is highly recommended to run GEF with the latest version of GDB.
 However, all functions should work on a GDB 10.0 and up.
-If not, send a [bug report](https://github.com/hugsy/gef/issues) and provide as much details as possible.
+If not, send a [bug report](https://github.com/hugsy/gef/issues) and provide as many details as possible.

 If you are running an obsolete version, GEF will show a error and message and exit.